-The Sepsis CQUIN compliance achievement has been excellent in Q2, Q3, & Q4 of 2018 and with the aim to maintain, sustain and embed into good practice.
+The Sepsis CQUIN compliance achievement throughout the year of 2019/20 contract with the aim to maintain, sustain and embed good practice.
 Our sepsis robust actions remain in place and the sepsis team work closely with frontline staff, multi-disciplinary, senior teams, and medical staff to have a maximum effect on the achievement of the Trust's CQUIN/ contract.
 The support and hard work of all staff/senior team/divisions in the Trust is vital to protect patients from deadly conditions and ensure that they are safe at all times.